burnsfisher/pyMicroloader/README.md

 This program expects a bootloader of some sort to run in the microprocessor.
-It currently has a class that corresponds to the AltusMetrum boot loader.
+It currently has a class that corresponds to the AltusMetrum boot loader and a separate class that corresponds to the AMSAT Golf-T loader.
 A class could be written to use (for example) the ST-Link dongle or a built-in ROM loader in a processor.
 NOTE: For Windows 7, it needs a driver (well really an INF file) from Altus Metrum to recognize the loader device when